krayin/krayin-docs/docs/1.x/graphql-admin-api/sales.md

 ##  Get All Orders

-You can get all the Orders from the Bagisto store.
+You can get all the Orders from the Krayin store.
 You can achieve this job by using the `Orders` API call.

 - Headers